aeshu14/aeasha/README.md

 # aeasha
-this is my 1st git repostory
+this is my 1st git repository.